Top 4 Alternatives to Kickstarter

 Beyond this, some users of Kickstarter have felt burned by the platform’s practices, a phenomenon which contributes to Kickstarter’s relatively weak score on Trustpilot.
 Still others have noted worrying trends in Kickstarter’s practices.
 A HuffPost article by Nathan Resnick titled “Why Kickstarter Is Corrupted” details some of the concerns long-time users have had with the platform over the years, including the rise of paid advertising, investor-backed campaigns, and crowdfunding agencies.
 In short, it’s getting tougher for the little guy to get a Kickstarter project funded as moneyed interests tilt the playing field.

 Let’s take a look at some alternative crowdfunding platforms and their suitability to entrepreneurs and small-to-medium-sized businesses.

-Indiegogo was launched in 2008 at the Sundance Film Festival.
+Indiegogo (see our review) was launched in 2008 at the Sundance Film Festival.
 As the name suggests, it was originally intended to be a crowdfunding platform devoted to supporting independent films.
 However, it didn’t take long for them to broaden their reach.
 Indiegogo now hosts crowdfunding campaigns for both business and charitable campaigns.
 Unlike Kickstarter, Indiegogo is a truly global crowdfunding platform; you can launch a crowdfunding campaign from pretty much any country on the planet.